awslabs/multi-model-server/docker/README.md

    ```
    Refer [Docker CLI](https://docs.docker.com/engine/reference/commandline/run/) to understand each parameter.

-4. Run MXNet Model Server in the running instance of Docker
+4. Run MXNet Model Server in the running instance of the container
    ```bash
    docker exec mms bash -c "mxnet-model-server start --mms-config /models/mms_app_cpu.conf"
    ```

-## Building `MMS docker` image from scratch
+## Building `MMS container` image from scratch
-The following are the steps to build a docker image
+The following are the steps to build a container image from scratch.

 ### Prerequisites
 In order to build the Docker image yourself you need the following: